blue-build/modules/modules/gnome-extensions/README.md

 This module is universally compatible with all distributions which ship Gnome, as it's not tied to specific distribution packaging format for installing extensions.

-Every Gnome extension is compatible for installation.
+Almost every Gnome extension is compatible for installation.
 Only rare intervention that might be needed is for extensions which require some additional system dependencies, like Pano.

 Thanks to https://extensions.gnome.org which provides end-releases of extensions as zips, it is very easy to maintain this module configuration.
 The only maintenance is to bump the extension version when new Fedora/Gnome releases (around every 6 months).